AkbarHabeeb/Learnings/README.md

 ```

 ### Numpy Tutorial
-Go through teh code along with the comments
+Go through the code along with the comments
 ```python
 #15-Jan-2019
 #Spyder_IDE [numpy]